7. Multidimensional numeric data at a glance#

 ## array([168.9, 49.1])

 As the points are abundant, normally we cannot easily see where most of them are located.
-As a remedy, we applied the simple trick of plotting the points using a semi-transparent colour.
-This gave a kind of a density estimate.
-Here, the colour specifier was of the form #rrggbbaa, giving the intensity of the red, green, blue, and alpha (opaqueness) channel in four series of two hexadecimal digits (between 00 = 0 and ff = 255).
+As a simple remedy, we plotted the points using a semi-transparent colour.
+This gave a kind of the points’ density estimate.
+The colour specifier was of the form #rrggbbaa, giving the intensity of the red, green, blue, and alpha (opaqueness) channel in four series of two hexadecimal digits (between 00 = 0 and ff = 255).

-If we have more than two variables to visualise, we might be tempted to use, e.g., a three-dimensional scatter plot like the one in Figure 7.2.
+With more variables to visualise, we might be tempted to use a three-dimensional scatter plot like the one in Figure 7.2.

 fig = plt.figure()